In this section

 END OF Going to the family law courts

 END OF Relationships and children

-You should speak to a lawyer before applying to a family court.
+You should speak to a lawyer before applying to the Federal Circuit and Family Law Court of Australia.
 If you can’t afford a private lawyer, you may be able to get legal advice from Legal Aid Queensland or a community legal centre.